apollographql/apollo-client/react-docs/source/index.md

 If you are deciding whether to use `react-apollo` or some other GraphQL client, it's worth considering the [goals](#apollo-client) of the project, and how they compare.
 In particular:

- - [Relay](https://facebook.github.io/relay/) is an awesome and performant GraphQL client built by Facebook for their mobile applications.
-It is designed to emphasize the co-location of queries and components, and is thus tightly integrated with the React framework (which is also developed at Facebook).
+ - [Relay](https://facebook.github.io/relay/) is a performant, opinionated, React-specific GraphQL client built by Facebook for their mobile applications.
+It focuses on enabling the co-location of queries and components, and is opinionated about the design of your GraphQL schema, especially in the case of pagination.
+In contrast, Apollo is designed to be a general-purpose tool that can be used with any schema or any frontend architecture, but as a result is less optimized for the specific use cases Relay targets.

  - [Lokka](https://github.com/kadirahq/lokka) is a simple GraphQL Javascript client with a basic query cache.